 Pakistan considers human rights as a foundational element of peaceful, inclusive and prosperous societies.
-As a founding member of the Human Rights Council and as an active member of both the erstwhile Commission on Human Rights and the Human Rights Council for several terms, Pakistan has a strong track record in advancing universal respect for human rights.
+As a founding member of the Human Rights Council and as an active member of both the erstwhile Commission on Human Rights and the Human Rights Council for several terms (2006-2008, 2008-2011, 2013-15, 2018-2020 and 2021-2023).
+Pakistan has a strong track record in advancing universal respect for human rights.

 Pakistan’s enduring commitment to the global human rights architecture dates back to the very inception of the United Nations.
 Pakistan delegation played a lead role during the drafting of the Universal Declaration of Human Rights, especially the inclusion of article 16 for the equal rights of women and men to marry and to found a family.